-1. The Parties shall take any general or specific measures required to fulfil their obligations under this Agreement.
-They shall ensure that the objectives set out in this Agreement are attained.
+- 1. The Parties shall take any general or specific measures required to fulfil their obligations under this Agreement.
+They shall ensure that the objectives set out in this Agreement are attained. - 2.
+The Parties agree to consult promptly through appropriate channels at the request of either Party, to discuss any matter concerning the interpretation, implementation, or good faith application of this Agreement and other relevant aspects of the relations between the Parties.

-- 2. The Parties agree to consult promptly through appropriate channels at the request of either Party, to discuss any matter concerning the interpretation, implementation or the application in good faith of this Agreement and other relevant aspects of the relations between the Parties. - 3.
-The Parties shall refer to the Association Council any dispute related to the interpretation, implementation or the application in good faith of this Agreement in accordance with Article 421.
+3. The Parties shall refer to the Association Council any dispute related to the interpretation, implementation, or good faith application of this Agreement in accordance with Article 454 of this Agreement.
 The Association Council may settle a dispute by means of a binding decision.